aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/README.md

 # License Summary

-This sample code is made available under the MIT-0 license.
+This library is licensed under the MIT-0 License.
 See the LICENSE file.